Doctor insights on:

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Does mineral water cause kidney stones?
+- Does drinking cause kidney stones?